 Some time ago I made a review over a digital e-health program.
 The goal of the program was to reduce long term stress.
 It was quite complex due to the fact it needed to be interacted with once a week for eight weeks.
 We don’t really need to go into the result of study.
 But one of the interesting aspects was “affect extraction ”, something you can take into consideration when you’re doing content analysis and relations analysis.
 It has to do with individual feelings a user can have for a certain topic in relation to what you’re evaluating or analysing.
 When a finding in your evaluation it’s not due to the program itself, it only has to do with individual emotions a user has, often from previous experiences.
 Emotions you can’t prepare for when creating something.

 One of the main topics for this review was “Affective Computing” which is a highly interesting field, but at the same time fucked up.
 Artificial Intelligence might have a nice ring to it, but it is at the same time a highly complex subject.
 I think it would be interesting with a program that can adapt to our own feelings and needs, especially when it comes to learning.
-But this to some extent, because somehow the technology itself needs to be able to read my emotions, and then act according to it.
+But this to some extent, because somehow the technology itself needs to be able to read my emotions, and then act accordingly to it.
 And I guess an algorithm would probably do a better job then most people (people are shit).
 But it is quite scary at the same time.
-I don’t want people to know my emotions, now why would I like to be stripped down by a robot?
+I don’t want people to know my emotions, why would I like to be stripped down by a robot?